madhur/awesome-conky/README.md

 * conky-social: Displays data from various social networks such as Facebook, Feedly, Github, Stackoverflow, Pocket etc.

 * conky-weather: This is a fork of [https://github.com/mariusv/conky-google-now](https://github.com/mariusv/conky-google-now).
 Full credit to him.
-I just made minor tweaks like removing extra information to save real estate.
+I just converted inline unreadable curl calls to python script and bit of UI hacks

 ###OAuth Setup<a name="oauth"></a>